Methodology & Curriculum

 Writing Short

 Writing short means typing using as few keystrokes as possible and as many brief forms as you can learn to use.
 Learning to write short increases your overall speed of writing.
 Reporters who write everything out phonetically can somewhat make up for the extra strokes by having faster fingers than most, but that is only half of what you need in order to achieve your maximum speed.
-Using Mr. Kislingbury’s theory, you reduce the strain on your hands and energy used versus writing out phonetically.
+Using Mark's theory, you reduce the strain on your hands and energy used versus writing out phonetically.

 Writing Fast